A Guide to 7 Spanish Proficiency Tests

 Did you complete the first step of regular Spanish AR, ER, and IR verbs?
 Or you may still need help with the complex subjunctive and proverbs.

-It cannot be easy to pinpoint where you are exactly on your Spanish language road on this magical journey.
+It cannot be easy to pinpoint exactly where you are on your Spanish language road on this magical journey.

 Luckily, Spanish language proficiency examinations can be the milestone you’re looking for.